YaBoyWonder/Alcazar-Bot/README.md

 # Alcazar-Bot
-This is my repository for my discord bot
+This is my repository for my discord bot.
+Please keep in mind that not everthing has been added yet, so dw ;)